-Via dei Presepi – Nativity Scene Exhibition in Naples
+Via dei Presepi – Nativity Scene shops in Naples

-TO BE CONFIRMED.
-Historical workshops making the Nativity scene characters of the Neapolitan tradition
+Historical shops in one street with Nativity scene characters of the Neapolitan tradition

 Via San Gregorio Armeno, also known as “O’ vico de ’pasture” that is the street of the shepherds, is the famous Street of the Nativity Scenes, the street of the nativity scene artisans.
 It is located in the historic center of Naples, a short distance from the Cathedral connecting two main streets of the ancient Greek city: via dei Tribunali (Decumano Maggiore) and via San Biagio dei Librai (Decumano Inferiore or Spaccanapoli).